 The canal has had a chequered life suffering from a lack of water in summer and then increasing competition from the railways.
 It has become virtually derelict and been restored twice in its 220 year history.
 The second time was when Surrey and Hampshire County Councils came to the rescue of the canal in the early 1970s and during the next two decades the councils, supported by thousands of volunteer hours, restored 32 miles of the canal, which officially re-opened for boat traffic in 1991.

 Today the canal is a green oasis connecting urban areas with the countryside.
 It is a popular and pleasant place for anyone to walk, jog or cycle on the largely level towpath and is also popular with canoeists and anglers.
 Larger boats can currently cruise from the Wey Navigations to Woking and from Mytchett to Greywell, while canal-boat trips operate from the Canal Centre at Mytchett and from Odiham.

 The other important river which runs through the northern edge of Surrey is the famous River Thames.
-It passes through well known places such as Runnymede, where you can experience a river trip by the French Brother boats, and on towards Kingston.
-With river paths in many places on each side, as well as on occasions open spaces you can enjoy a flat walk in Surrey, as well as use the river for sailing, boating and canoeing.
+It passes through well-known places such as Runnymede, where you can experience a river trip by the French Brother boats, and on towards Kingston.

 There's nothing quite like messing around on boats and enjoying tales from the riverbank in Surrey.

 GoBoat is the fun, self-drive boating experience.
 You are the captain, you choose the route.
 From…

 Simple riverside pleasures This is a place where past meets present, rural tranquillity meets urban…